 The Richmond 16

-How 16 WWI conscientious objectors detained at Richmond Castle were taken to France and sentenced to death for refusing to obey orders
+How 16 First World War conscientious objectors detained at Richmond Castle were taken to France and sentenced to death for refusing to obey orders.

 Lord Beauchamp and Homosexuality in 20th-century england

 In the 1920s, Walmer Castle was home to William Lygon, 7th Earl of Beauchamp.
 His dramatic fall from grace was the inspiration for Brideshead Revisited.

 Seely and Paget at Eltham Palace

 John Seely and Paul Paget ran one of the most noteworthy architectural firms of the interwar years.
 They transformed Eltham Palace from a medieval palace into an Art Deco mansion.